devYRPauli/devYRPauli/README.md

 # Yash Raj Pandey
+Hi👋, I'm Yash Raj Pandey, a CSE Undergraduate from Jaypee University of Engineering and Technology.
+I live in 🏠Kanpur, Uttar Pradesh.

 <!--
 **devYRPauli/devYRPauli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.